khoiminhpham/csci653/README.md

 1. Select proper container images
 2. Deploy containers on HPC, using Singularity to control, setting up sharing resources between host and containers
 3. Try MPI/GPU applications in a container
-4. Optimization process: speed up containers, testing MPI applicaitons on runtime, improve container images reproducibilities.
+4. Optimization process: speed up containers, testing MPI applications in runtime, improve container images reproducibilities.

 ## Expected Results
 This project will demonstrate a method to utilize containers with HPC resources through Shifter/Singularity.